ecemutlu/ECommerceDataAnalyze/README.md

-# ECommerceDataAnalyze
-E-commerce has revolutionized the way businesses operate and how customers shop for goods.
-It offers businesses a wider market reach, cost-effective distribution, and convenience for consumers.
-This dataset captures sales transactions from a London-based e-commerce store specializing in gifts and homeware for adults and children.
-Customers are both individual buyers and small businesses reselling products through retail channels.

-Dataset Description
-The dataset consists of 500,000 rows and 8 columns, detailing sales transactions over one year.
-Below is a description of the key features:

-TransactionNo: A unique identifier for each transaction (categorical).
-Transactions with "C" indicate cancellations.
-Date: The date of the transaction (numeric).
-ProductNo: A unique identifier for each product (categorical).
-Product: The name of the product or item (categorical).
-Price: The price per unit of the product (£) (numeric).
-Quantity: The number of units purchased per transaction (numeric).
-Negative values indicate cancellations.
-CustomerNo: A unique identifier for each customer (categorical).
-Country: The country of the customer (categorical).
-Note: Some transactions were canceled due to out-of-stock products, as customers prefer consolidated deliveries.

-Analysis Goals
-This project analyzes the dataset to uncover insights and answer key business questions:

-Sales Trends: Identify patterns and trends in sales over time.
-Top-Selling Products: Determine the most frequently purchased products.
-Transaction Analysis: Examine the quantity of products purchased in each transaction.
-Customer Segmentation: Identify the most profitable customer segments based on purchasing behavior.
-Strategic Recommendations: Propose data-driven strategies to increase profitability.
-Methodology
-Data Cleaning:

-Address missing values (e.g., fill missing ProductNo or Price using appropriate grouping techniques).
-Remove or correct negative quantities where necessary.
-Convert date columns to datetime for time-series analysis.
-Exploratory Data Analysis (EDA):

-Analyze monthly sales trends and identify seasonal variations.
-Group data by products, customers, and countries to highlight purchasing patterns.
-Identify the top-selling products and most profitable customers.
-Data Visualization:

-Use visualizations (e.g., bar plots, line graphs) to present insights effectively.
-Strategy Development:

-Provide actionable recommendations based on findings, such as targeted promotions or inventory optimization.
-Insights and Findings
-Sales Trends
-Monthly sales trends help identify peak shopping periods and potential seasonal demand.
-Analyzing cancellation patterns can highlight inventory challenges.
-Top-Selling Products
-Highlight the 20 most frequently purchased products, which can inform inventory and marketing decisions.
-Customer and Transaction Insights
-Evaluate how many products customers purchase in each transaction to better understand bulk buyers versus individual shoppers.
-Segment customers by profitability, helping tailor loyalty programs or marketing campaigns.
-Recommendations
-Inventory Management: Ensure sufficient stock for high-demand products, especially during peak sales periods.
-Targeted Marketing: Promote top-selling items or bundles to profitable customer segments.
-Cancellation Reduction: Improve stock availability or provide partial shipment options to reduce cancellations.
-Loyalty Programs: Develop incentives for repeat customers to boost retention.
-This analysis provides actionable insights to help businesses optimize operations, enhance customer satisfaction, and increase revenue in a competitive e-commerce landscape.
+# E-Commerce Sales Data Analysis Project

+## Context
+This project focuses on the analysis of an e-commerce sales dataset from a London-based online retail shop specializing in gifts and homeware.
+The dataset captures sales transactions over one year and provides insights into customer purchasing behavior, product trends, and sales patterns.
+By analyzing this data, we aim to uncover actionable insights that can help the business optimize operations, improve customer satisfaction, and increase profitability.

+## Dataset Overview
+The dataset consists of **500,000 rows** and **8 columns**, representing various aspects of sales transactions.

+### Key Columns
+- **TransactionNo**: A unique identifier for each transaction (e.g., "C" indicates cancellations).
+- **Date**: The date of the transaction.
+- **ProductNo**: A unique identifier for each product.
+- **ProductName**: The name of the product or item.
+- **Price**: The price per unit of the product (£).
+- **Quantity**: The number of units purchased per transaction (negative values indicate cancellations).
+- **CustomerNo**: A unique identifier for each customer.
+- **Country**: The customer's country of residence.

+## Objectives
+1. Clean the dataset to handle missing values and outliers.
+2. Analyze customer purchasing behavior and identify trends in sales.
+3. Identify the most purchased products in each country.
+4. Examine the number of products purchased per transaction by customers.
+5. Visualize sales trends for the top 20 products within a specific time frame.

+## Data Cleaning Process
+To ensure the dataset was ready for analysis:
+- **Handling Missing Values**: Missing data in `ProductNo`, `ProductName`, and `Price` were filled based on groupings and mode calculations.
+For example, `ProductName` was filled using the most frequent product name for a given `ProductNo`.
+- **Date Conversion**: The `Date` column was converted to datetime format for time-series analysis.
+- **Handling Null Values**: Missing `Quantity` values were replaced with the column's mean value.
+- **Removing Duplicates**: Duplicate rows were identified and marked for potential removal.

+## Exploratory Data Analysis (EDA)

+### Key Insights
+1. **Most Purchased Products by Country**:
+   - For each country, the most frequently purchased product was identified using mode analysis.
+This helps highlight popular products for targeted marketing.
+   - A bar chart was created to visualize the most purchased products by country.

+2. **Customer Transaction Analysis**:
+   - The number of products purchased in each transaction by customers was analyzed.
+   - Transactions with the top 50 highest frequencies were visualized using a bar chart, grouped by `CustomerNo`.

+3. **Sales Trends of Top 20 Products**:
+   - The top 20 most purchased products were analyzed over a selected time frame (2018–2019).
+   - A grouped bar chart displayed sales trends for these products on a daily basis.

+### Data Visualization
+- **Bar Chart**: Showcased the most purchased products by country.
+- **Stacked Bar Chart**: Highlighted the number of products purchased by customers in top transactions.
+- **Time-Series Chart**: Illustrated daily sales trends for the top 20 products.

+## Recommendations
+1. **Inventory Management**:
+   - Maintain sufficient stock for top products in countries where demand is high.
+   - Address cancellation issues by improving stock availability for all ordered items.

+2. **Targeted Marketing**:
+   - Create promotional campaigns centered around top-selling products in each country.
+   - Use customer segmentation to design personalized offers for high-value customers.

+3. **Customer Retention**:
+   - Develop loyalty programs to encourage repeat purchases.

+4. **Sales Forecasting**:
+   - Use historical data to forecast demand for specific products during peak periods.

+## Tools and Libraries Used
+- **Python Libraries**:
+  - **Pandas**: Data manipulation and cleaning.
+  - **NumPy**: Numerical computations.
+  - **Matplotlib & Seaborn**: Data visualization.

+## Conclusion
+This project demonstrates how e-commerce data can be analyzed to extract meaningful insights that inform business decisions.
+By identifying trends, understanding customer behavior, and making data-driven recommendations, businesses can improve operational efficiency, increase revenue, and enhance the overall customer experience.